Origins of Australian rules football: Indigenous link theories

 A drawing from William Blandowski's 1850s scientific expedition shows Aboriginal people engaged in domestic and recreational activities, including a kicking game with a ball made from Typha roots.

 Some historians, including Martin Flanagan, Jim Poulter and Col Hutchinson postulate that Tom Wills, who was the son of a politician and a squatter and was educated at Rugby School in England in the 1850s could have been inspired by indigenous Australian pastimes involving possum skin "ball" games (sometimes collectively labeled "Marn Grook").

+The founding influence of Marn Grook upon Australian rules football is said to be the punt kicking and high leaping and catching (marking) of the ball, the signature and most distinguishing features of the sport.
+The AFL stated in 2019 of the Australian rules football code: "It is Australia’s only Indigenous football game – a game born from the ancient traditions of our country."

 Anecdotal evidence of such pastimes appears in the 1878 book, The Aborigines of Victoria, in which Robert Brough Smyth relates that William Thomas, a Protector of Aborigines in Victoria, had witnessed Wurundjeri Aboriginal people east of Melbourne playing a "foot ball" game in 1841.
 The account appears to fit the general description of the traditional game of Marn Grook.
 This appears to be the earliest record of Europeans observing such pastimes.
 William Blandowski's 1857 sketch of indigenous Australians in Merbein clearly depicts children playing a form of "foot ball".
 Written record of such traditional pastimes is otherwise scant and as there is no known record of these pastimes in traditional Indigenous Australian art it is not possible to trace its history further.

 James Dawson, in his 1881 book titled Australian Aborigines, (Note: The full title of Dawson's book is Australian Aborigines : the languages and customs of several tribes of Aborigines in the western district of Victoria, Australia) described a game, which he referred to as 'football', where the players of two teams kick around a ball made of possum fur.

 Each side endeavours to keep possession of the ball, which is tossed a short distance by hand, then kicked in any direction.
 The side which kicks it oftenest and furthest gains the game.
 The person who sends it the highest is considered the best player, and has the honour of burying it in the ground till required the next day.
 The sport is concluded with a shout of applause, and the best player is complimented on his skill.
 The game, which is somewhat similar to the white man's game of football, is very rough...